+If the PNI-NPN Area Scope of MDT IE is included in the MDT Configuration-NR IE included in the INITIAL CONTEXT SETUP REQUEST message, the NG-RAN node shall, if supported, use it to derive the MDT area scope for MDT measurement collections in PNI-NPN areas.
+Upon reception of the PNI-NPN Area Scope of MDT IE, the NG-RAN node shall consider that the area scope for MDT measurement collections of PNI-NPN areas is defined only by the areas included in the PNI-NPN Area Scope of MDT IE.

 Interactions with Initial UE Message procedure:

 The NG-RAN node shall use the AMF UE NGAP ID IE and RAN UE NGAP ID IE received in the INITIAL CONTEXT SETUP REQUEST message as identification of the logical connection even if the RAN UE NGAP ID IE had been allocated in an INITIAL UE MESSAGE message sent over a different NG interface instance.